JoachimColine/easy-led-panel/README.md

 - a microcontroller, needed for controlling the RGB values of each LED,
 - WS2811b LED strips aligned on top of one another, needed for creating a 2D grid of LEDs.

-The Octobridge is meant to make the bridge between these parts (hence the name! :wink:) as shown in the simplififed illustration below.
+To make the bridge between these parts, and to facilitate cable work, I designed a printed circuit board I called the Octobridge.
+As shown in the simplified illustration below, the Octobridge receives power and data, and distributes it to the LED strips.

 <p align="center">
 <img src="images/working_principle.png" width="600">